jwang1122/java/huaxia/homeworks/loopHW6.md

-* Write a program to create the multiplication table (from 1 to 9) of a number.
+* Write a Python program to create the multiplication table (from 1 to 9) of a number.
 Ask user input a number.

 for example:
 Input a number: 6
 1 x 6 = 6
-2 x 6 =12
+2 x 6 = 12
 3 x 6 = 18
 4 x 6 = 24
 5 x 6 = 30